dljensen/WeatherApp2/README.md

     <ul>
         <li><strike>Look up zipcode latitude and longitude from http://craiginsdev.com/zipcodes/findzip.php?zip=60540</strike></li>
         <li><strike>Pull weather XML from weather.gov using latitude and longitude http://forecast.weather.gov/MapClick.php?lat={latitude}&lon={longitude}&unit=0&lg=english&FcstType=dwml</strike></li>
-        <li>Parse the rest of the weather xml file.
-See XML Breakdown for how each piece of the xml matches with eachother.</li>
+        <li><strike>Parse the rest of the weather xml file.
+See XML Breakdown for how each piece of the xml matches with eachother.</strike></li>
         <li>Download the weather images and save them in the app's Cache directory</li>
     </ul></li>
 <li> Add a Menu!
 The menu should include the following: